chrischase011/vuxt/README.md

 # VUXT - A Minimalist Vue Framework inspired by Nuxt
-This is my own vue framework to ease my development 😊
+This is my own vue framework to ease my development😊.
+You can try this, too!!! 💖

 ## Recommended IDE Setup